spence3033/CSE381-portfolio/README.md

 First Diagraph: D, A, C, B, G, E, F

-F, No dead end found, So it's not a DAG (directed acyclic graph).
+Second Diagraph: F, No dead end found, So it's not a DAG (directed acyclic graph).